dtm2451/dittoSeq/Vignette/README.md

 Other Required Inputs, **`group.by` and `color.by`** - DBBarPlot(var, object, group.by) and DBPlot(var, object, group.by, color.by) have 1 and 2 other required inputs.
 For both, group.by is required in order to set the x axis groupings.
 For DBPlot, color.by is required as well for setting the fill color of the violin-plotting or box-plotting.
 The inputs for each of these variables are the "quoted" name of a meta.data of the object.
 These should be whatever metadata you wish to have the data grouped by / colored by.

-`multiDBDimPlot` and `multiDBPlot` require the same inputs as their individual plot counterparts, and can handle all the same additional manipulations.
+`multiDBDimPlot()` and `multiDBPlot()` require the same inputs as their individual plot counterparts, and can handle all the same additional manipulations.
 Extra inputs `ncol` and `nrow` allow you to set the spacing of your plots.

+`multiDBDimPlot_vary_cells()` requires additional input `cells.use.meta` for determining how to vary cells.
+Additional input `cells.use.levels` is used, instead of the `cells.use` input of all other functions, for determining which cell groupings to cycle through.

 #### Basic use examples